nehatabassum572/Mini-Python-Projects/README.md

 ### 6. Password Generator
 Creates a random password based on user requirements.
 ### 7. Create CSV file
-Generates a CSV file based with random numbers based on user input.
+Generates a CSV file with random numbers based on user input.
 The user provides data rows, minimum and maximum value.
 The script writes this information into a CSV file.